david32768/Jynx/README.md

 # Jynx

-This is a rewritten version of Jasmin using [ASM](https://asm.ow2.io) as a back end.
-It is written in Java V1_8 and supports all features of V18 except user attributes.
+This is a rewritten version of Jasmin using [ASM](https://asm.ow2.io) version 9.2 as a back end.
+It is written in Java V1_8 and supports all features up to V18 except user attributes.

 More checking is done before using ASM.
-For example stack and local variables are checked but all objects are treated as Object.
+For example stack and local variables types are checked assuming all objects are Object.

 ASM is used to generate stack maps where required.
 However a stack map must be provided if any label after an unconditional branch is